Interest-Only Equity Release

 Eligibility criteria

-Criteria and equity release caps aren’t usually any different for interest-only equity release compared to schemes where the borrower makes no monthly payments.
+Criteria and equity release caps aren’t usually any different for interest-only equity release schemes than for schemes in which the borrower makes no monthly payments.

 The amount you can release from your home depends on how your potential equity release provider assesses your eligibility and what you can afford.